5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 Table \(\PageIndex{2}\): Domain structures of the NLRPs

 Another protein in the NLR family is NAIP (neuronal apoptosis inhibitor protein).
 The domain structure for NAIP1 is shown in Table \(\PageIndex{2}\) above.
 In contrast to the other NLRs for which specific ligands have not yet been found, several NAIPs have been shown to bind specific PAMPs.
 NAIP1 binds the needle protein CprI from C.violaceum, which starts to drive the assembly of the NLRC4 inflammasome.
-NAIP2 binds the inner rod protein of the bacterial type III secretion system (which for Salmonella typhimurium is the protein PrgJ).
+NAIP2 binds the inner rod protein of the bacterial type III secretion system (PrgJ in Salmonella typhimurium).
 NAIP5 and NAIP6 bind bacterial flagellin (which, for Salmonella typhimurium is the protein FliC).
-AAA in the second domain representation is ATP-associated activities in the cell (otherwise denoted as the NACHT domain in the top representation).
+In the second domain representation, AAA is ATP-associated activities in the cell (otherwise denoted as the NACHT domain in the top representation).

 NAIP2 interacts with another adapter NLR family protein, NLRC4 (NLR family CARD domain-containing protein), to form the inflammasome.
 The domain structure of NAIP2 is shown in Figure \(\PageIndex{x}\) below: